-Each day, Caroline provides nutrition education and resources to our agencies and programs.
-A typical day in the life of our RD involves teaching afterschool nutrition and cooking classes at one of our Kids Cafe sites or senior nutrition lessons at local Senior Towers and Community Centers.
-She creates healthy, cost-effective recipes to handout at EFB (Emergency Food Box) sites–often with samples!–to help our clients eat better and make their money go further.
+Prior to the pandemic, Caroline would provide in-person nutrition education and resources to our agencies and programs.
+A typical day in the life of our RD would involve teaching afterschool nutrition and cooking classes at one of our Kids Cafe sites or senior nutrition lessons at local Senior Towers and Community Centers.

 We asked Caroline a few questions about her work at Second Harvest: